breethomas/guiceworks/README.md

 Pink.

 ## WIP
-- [x] Closing a panel should deactivate all buttons
-- [x] Triggering an active panel should deactivate the collapse
-- [ ] Fix the bug with the very last card trigger
-- [ ] Use the correct markup for panels
+- [x] Use the correct markup for panels
-- [ ] Create styles for each type of panel contents
-- [ ] Rock the correct fonts
+- [x] Break down the styles
-- [ ] Get all of the icons in
+- [x] Get all of the icons in
+- [x] Finish laying out the cards
+- [x] Create styles for each type of panel contents
 - [ ] Cleanup all of the styles
+- [ ] Break out each of the cards/panel markups into a partial?
+- [ ] Need to supply a case study card with a background image
 - [ ] Meta program in the content markdown files and image directories
 - [ ] Add FPO images and lazy load those jewels
 - [ ] Cleanup all of the behaviors
+- [ ] Fix the bug with the very last card trigger
+- [ ] Rock the correct fonts